BMorrell92/BMorrell_Milestone_Project1/README.md

 JAMS Galatica FM is a brand conceived by the website authors freind.
 The JAMS Galatica FM creator likes to collect and mix together electronic music, and this site brings together Soundcloud mixes, media content and upcoming events into one convenient location.
 JAMS Galactica FM is targeted towards an audience that enjoys listening to a particular genre of electronic music and would like to keep informed about other activities of the creator of JAMS Galatica FM.
 This site will be useful for music fans to find a selection of music mixes, mix videos, event photos and find out about upcoming events.

+It should be noted, that this is currently a concept website.
+Currently, the aim is to display the principal purpose of the website.
+Due to not having enough available content to fill the website, there is some repeated content until more is made available by the JAMS Galatica FM creator.

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.